Semigroup of annuli in Liouville CFT

-Now we introduce the Hilbert space that will encode the boundary conditions for the Segal amplitudes.
+\textbf{Hilbert space of Liouville CFT.} The Hilbert space encodes the boundary conditions for the Segal amplitudes.
 We denote by $\T:=\{z\in \C\,|\, |z|=1\}$ the unit circle.
-A generic (real valued) field $\tilde\varphi\in H^s(\T)$ (for $s<0$) will be decomposed into its constant mode $c$ and orthogonal part
+A generic (real-valued) field $\tilde\varphi\in H^s(\T)$ (for $s<0$) will be decomposed into its constant mode $c$ and orthogonal part